phetsims/qa/documentation/qa-book.md

 After using the a11y view, always test with a real screen reader to confirm the content is accessible and accurate.

+:warning: Do not test the a11y view with a screen reader as the surrounding a11y view can cause the screen reader to duplicate or interrupt speech.

 Limitations:
 - Do not test on iOS VoiceOver; it is not supported for Core Description.
 - Expect fewer dynamic updates or descriptions for continuous changes or fine details.